gaogaotiantian/viztracer/README.md

 ### Choose Tracer

-The default tracer for current version is c tracer, which introduce a relatively small overhead(worst case 2-3x) but only works for CPython on Linux.
+The default tracer for current version is c tracer, which introduces a relatively small overhead(worst case 2-3x) but only works for CPython on Linux.
 However, if there's other reason that you would prefer a pure-python tracer, you can use python tracer using ```tracer``` argument when you initialize ```VizTracer``` object.

 ```python
 tracer = VizTracer(tracer="python")